MarcTheSpark/scamp/README.md

 playback parameters.

 - Effortless microtonality: to play the G above middle C 30 cents sharp, the user has only to use the MIDI pitch 67.3.
-Behind the scenes, SCAMP manages all of the MIDI pitchbend messages, placing notes on separate channels where necessary so that these pitch bends do not conflict.
+Behind the scenes, SCAMP manages all the MIDI pitchbend messages, placing notes on separate channels where necessary so that these messages do not conflict.

 - Effortless playback of glissandi and dynamic envelopes.
 Both pitch and volume can follow arbitrary curves defined using the [_expenvelope_](https://git.sr.ht/~marcevanstein/expenvelope) package.

 - Flexible and precise polyphonic tempo control using [_clockblocks_](https://git.sr.ht/~marcevanstein/clockblocks).
-In SCAMP, different layers of music moving at different tempi can be interweaved with one another while remaining coordinated.
+In SCAMP, different layers of music moving at different tempi can be interwoven with one another while remaining coordinated.
 Smooth accelerandi and ritardandi are possible, and the resulting music can be quantized according to the tempo of any layer.